anniedsheen/Teko_eCommerce_Analysis/README.md

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

+# Data Structure & Initial Checks

+The company's main database structure consists of the following four tables:
+- **customers:** Details about the creation fo the customer's account
+- **geo_lookup:** Reference of countries and their respective region
+- **order_status:** Dates for the various statuses of each order
+- **orders:** Product and price information for each order

 # Assumptions and Caveats